mattcroat/joy-of-code/posts/svelte-for-react-developers/svelte-for-react-developers.md

 You're not going to use inline styles in most cases as in the example and that's why there's a lot of popular CSS solutions for React like [CSS-in-JS](https://en.wikipedia.org/wiki/CSS-in-JS) where you use JavaScript to style components or [Tailwind CSS](https://tailwindcss.com/).

-Here's the same example in Svelte!
+Here's the same example in Svelte.

 ```html:Components.svelte showLineNumbers
 <script>